-If you want to consume food or drink you buy outside or bring with you, you can use the Nyankunde common room or the Ferguson Room provided they are not being used for teaching.
+If you want to consume food or drink you buy outside or bring with you, you can use the Student Social Space, beside the Student Support Desk at the front of the main building.
+The Social Space has a kitchen with microwaves, kettles and fridges for use by students.
+Students may also use the Nyankunde common room or the Ferguson Room provided they are not being used for teaching.
 There is also a small common room for the use of Masters students on the first floor of the 66 wing.
 You are asked to keep these areas tidy and to dispose of litter in the bins provided.